ziprip/main_vehicle_count/README.md

 before you run this file, create a folder titled 'counted_frames' inside the folder /main_vehicle_count/.

-output of the video is vehicle_detection.mp4 in the main folder.
+output video is vehicle_detection.mp4 and is stored in the main working folder.

 # bash file